Nederlandse versie

 Safari ants are a different story.
 They march across the ground in long columns.
 If you step on one of these columns, they will climb up your legs a bit too enthusiastically.
 They only bite above the knee.
 Not without reason, they believe that a bite there makes more of an impression than lower down.
 According to William, there’s only one remedy for this, and he likes to call them the pants-down ants.

-This rainforest is located on the equator, but it is not an equatorial rainforest, he emphasizes.
+This rainforest is located on the equator, but it is not an equatorial rainforest, he emphasises.
 Otherwise, the canopy would be completely overgrown and the forest would be nearly impenetrable.
 Given the altitude at which we find ourselves, this should be called a tropical mountain forest, where sunlight penetrates to the ground and you can walk around quite easily.

 To hold themselves upright in such a forest, trees employ two different strategies.
 Some extend their long roots deep into the ground, while others form buttress roots that grow star-shaped at the base of the tree, providing it with additional stability like a sort of buttress.